 The holiday season is officially here, and I know for many of us it can be a particularly daunting period of time.
 There's parties to go to, money to spend, presents to buy, family to visit, food to eat, and drinks to drink.
 And that's just the first week!

-This final stretch of the year can also be a super busy time with work, trying to meet deadlines and maximize your Q4 earning potential (holla, looking at you, food bloggers) plus baking one million Christmas cookies, making sure there are presents under the tree for your family, and hitting the holiday party circuit.
-It’s a lot!
+This final stretch of the year can also be a super busy time with work, trying to meet deadlines, plus baking one million Christmas cookies, making sure there are presents under the tree for your family, and hitting the holiday party circuit.
+It's a lot!

 Since this time of year is supposed to be about giving, I propose we take the opportunity to provide ourselves with a little self care.

 If self care sounds hokey to you, fear not!
 It doesn't have to be about writing in your journal or taking a candle-lit bubble bath.
 Not that there's anything wrong with those things - it's all about carving out time for things that replenish you, and to each their own.

 My holiday self-care checklist is all about keeping it simple, so you'll have the energy to focus on the things that really matter.

 I like to have a done-by date early-to-mid December.
 This is a date I choose by which to have all of my holiday shopping done - because late December shopping is for crazy people.

 Anything I can't get done by my done-by date doesn't get done, and I'm totally ok with that.
 It's a zoo out there!
 Stay safe and sane and get it done early if you can.
 Then just sit back and sip on Pumpkin Chai Lattes and enjoy some peace and quiet.